| The

 a “secular monastery” in California at the base of

 Yosemite Park.
+The purpose of which was to incubate transformation leaders.
 We spent the spent the summer in Washington

 DC with Barbara Hubbard [link] planning